Financial Position

 These latest accolades recognise the quality of our teaching and research, and the positive impact this has on the lives of our students, our region, and the businesses and research partners we work with every day.

-The University of Lincoln, like universities across the UK, is responding to growing financial pressures facing our higher education sector.
+The University of Lincoln, like universities across the UK, is responding to financial pressures facing our higher education sector.
 This page explains more about the source of these pressures and the steps we are taking to continue to thrive now and in the future.

-Last updated: 15 July 2024
+Last updated: 20 December 2024

-Our Current Financial Health
+Our Financial Health

 The University of Lincoln is not in financial deficit.
-We returned a surplus in the last financial year (2022/23) and grew our revenues.
-We have returned surpluses every year, bar one (during the Covid pandemic), for more than a decade.
+We returned a modest surplus in the last financial year, as we have every year bar one (during the Covid-19 pandemic) for more than a decade.
+We have ample liquidity to satisfy banks and regulators.

 Our latest Financial Statements can be found on our Finance Department’s microsite.